 Indiegogo Restrictions on Payment Type

-At this time, if you'd like to contribute via direct credit card, we only accept contributions via Visa, MasterCard, and American Express.
-We do not accept pre-paid value cards.
+At this time, if you'd like to contribute via direct credit card, we only accept contributions via Visa, MasterCard, and Discover.
+If you’re contributing to a campaign raising funds in USD, we also accept American Express.
+We do not accept pre-paid value cards, or gift cards.

 The option to contribute with either credit card or PayPal is set by the campaign owner.
 If you cannot select a contribution method, it has probably been disabled.